Need Help Getting Your 2013 Taxes Done?

 FREE one-on-one assistance helping older low to moderate income individuals complete their tax forms.
 There is no age restriction.

 Rent Smart Class

-At the Green County Human Services Auditorium, N3152 Hwy 81, Monroe
+At Green County Human Services Auditorium, N3152 Hwy 81, Monroe

-MUST ATTEND BOTH SESSIONS to receive your Certificate of Completion
+Must attend ENTIRE SESSION to receive your Certificate of Completion!

 1. How Much Will it Cost?

 3. Making the Most of Your Credit Report.